 Author bio:

 Father, husband, traveller, and chief destination manager here at Wyld Family Travel.
-When Mark is not talking about travel or planning travel you will find him working in disability support.
-Mark is a family travel advocate, having travelled to over 45 countries with his kids from 10 months old, through to their teenage years.
+When Mark is not discussing travel or planning travel, you will find him working in disability support.
+Mark is a family travel advocate, having travelled to over 45 countries with his kids from 10 months to their teenage years.
 You will find his work here and on other popular websites.

 Mark Wyld